2 Chainz To Reopen Restaurant As Georgia Relaxes COVID-19 Restrictions

-As Georgia Governor Brian Kemp permits gyms, hair salons, nail salons, barbershops, and bowling alleys to reopen on Friday — with theaters, social clubs, and restaurants reopening on April 27 — one notable name in the state will be looking to follow the controversial decision to relax decisions.
+As Georgia Governor Brian Kemp permits gyms, hair salons, nail salons, barbershops, and bowling alleys to reopen on Friday — with theaters, social clubs, and restaurants reopening on April 27 — one notable name in the state will be looking to follow the controversial decision to relax restrictions.

 Rapper 2 Chainz will return to allowing guests to dine-in at his two Escobar Restaurant and Tapas locations in Atlanta from Monday, per TMZ.
 Speaking to the media outlet, Snoop Dillard, 2 Chainz’s business partner and co-owner of Escobar, made it clear that public safety will be the primary focus in the reopening process.

 Georgia’s plan to relax restrictions doesn’t mean businesses will return to business as usual, per a press release by the Office of the Governor.
 All locations reopening will be subjected to an array of restrictions that include: social distancing, regular sanitation, screening workers for fever and respiratory illness, enhancing workplace sanitation, wearing masks and gloves if appropriate, separating workspaces by at least six feet, teleworking where at all possible, and implementing staggered shifts.

 While take-out has been available at Escobar since March 19, the quarantine in response to the novel coronavirus (COVID-19) pandemic has caused sales to decrease by 95 percent at both locations in recent weeks.
 The restaurants have furloughed about 80 percent of their staff.
 Reintroducing dining-in would allow Escobar to rehire 80 of their employees – roughly 65 percent of their staff before the quarantine.

 The decision by 2 Chainz to allow dining-in to return to Escobar has consumed some of his fans, particularly after his post on Instagram responding to Kemp’s original announcement.
 The Atlanta native shared a screenshot of an article on the subject, simply captioned with “Red State,” an obvious reference to the governor’s political affiliation.